 Annis Boudinot Stockton – “To General Washington”

 Annis Boudinot Stockton was a prolific poet and letter-writer.
-The verse depicted on this tile comes from a letter written by her to General George Washington on August 26, 1783.
+The verse depicted on this tile comes from a letter written by her to General George Washington on August 28, 1783.

-Say, can a female voice an audience gain
+Say, Can a female Voice an audience gain

 And Stop a moment thy triumphal Car